-You get together with one of your friends for coffee, they see you are down.
-So they ask the typical question, “Whats wrong?”
+You get together with one of your friends for coffee.
+They see you are down.
+So they ask the typical question, “What’s wrong?”

-You reply “I’m just really stressed.”
+You reply, “I’m just really stressed.”

-Now lets say your friend being the concerned and caring friend they are asks “Well, WHY are you so stressed?”
+Now let’s say your friend being the concerned and caring friend they are, asks, “Well, WHY are you so stressed?”

 Is the stress coming from an overly demanding jerk of a boss?
 Once you know, you can work the solution, like getting a new job, talking to HR, transferring to a different department, etc.

-Understanding the why, allows us to better understand ourselves and gives us the freedom we need to grow.
+Understanding the why allows us to understand ourselves better and gives us the freedom we need to grow.